 The Brave Little Toaster: the Junkyard Magnet.
 At first, he is doing his job destroying unwanted material in his junkyard (such as cars), by picking them up with his metallic base and throwing them onto a conveyor belt leading to a car crusher.
 But when Toaster and "his" friends show up, he starts to pursue them constantly, making sure that they will all be crushed to death by the car crusher.
 And when the Master (Toaster's owner) comes to rescue his appliances, the Magnet sees him and actually wants to kill him as well...

-Fantasia: "The Sorcerer's Apprentice" — When Mickey Mouse puts the sorcerer's hat on his head, it gives the broomstick arms and legs, as well as the ability to carry water.
+Fantasia: "The Sorcerer's Apprentice" — When Mickey Mouse puts the sorcerer's hat on his head and tests a spell on a nearby broomstick, it gives the broom arms and legs, as well as the ability to carry water.
 But when it carries too much, Mickey chops the broomstick into pieces.
 The pieces transform into an army of broomsticks and they relentlessly fetch water, nearly drowning Mickey.
 Fortunately, Yen Sid parts the waters.

 9: in the feature-length version, the Fabrication Machine is made for thinking, and was requisitioned by the government to make "Machines ofPeace''.
 Which it then programs to Kill All Humans.
 Not much is known, however, so it may not have had anything to do with the pre-apocalypse machines beyond building them, and may actually be argued as a subversion, since its murderous nature toward the sackdolls was intended by the scientist for it to absorb the pieces of soul he had left for it inside of them.